splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Configure API polling (optional)
 ========================================================

-If you're fetching AWS using our polling APIs, keep in mind the following intervals:
+If you're fetching AWS metrics using Observability Cloud polling APIs, keep in mind the following intervals:

   - First, the list of metrics is retrieved with the ``ListMetrics`` API every 15 minutes.

-  - Next, data points are fetched with either the ``GetMetricData`` or ``GetMetricStatistics`` :ref:`(deprecated) <aws-api-notice>` APIs.
+  - Next, data points are retrieved with either the ``GetMetricData`` or ``GetMetricStatistics`` :ref:`(deprecated) <aws-api-notice>` APIs.

     - Use ``pollRate`` to configure the polling interval for metrics.
     - Use ``metadataPollRate`` to configure the polling interval for metadata.
-    - See more on :new-page:`how to configure the APIs in the developer portal <https://dev.splunk.com/observability/reference/api/integrations/latest#endpoint-retrieve-integrations-query>`.
+    - See :new-page:`how to configure the APIs in the developer portal <https://dev.splunk.com/observability/reference/api/integrations/latest#endpoint-retrieve-integrations-query>` for more information.

 .. _activate-cw-metricstreams: